Timmy Trumpet: Early life

-Timothy Jude Smith was born in Sydney, Australia.
-He started playing the trumpet at 4 years old, taught by his father.
+Timothy Jude Smith was born on 9 June 1982 in Sydney, Australia.
+He started playing the trumpet at 4 years old, and was taught by his father.
 Smith studied at Carlingford High School for his secondary education, where he was the school captain.
 At thirteen, Smith was named 'Young Musician of the Year' before being granted a full scholarship to the Conservatorium of Music, where he was tutored by Anthony Heinrichs of the Sydney Symphony Orchestra.
 Within two years he secured a position as the leading solo trumpet player in the Australian All-Star Stage Band.

 Career

-2000s–2015: Early career in Australia
+2000s–2014: Early career in Australia

 Smith adopted the stage name Timmy Trumpet and began performing as a trumpeter alongside Australian DJ duo the Stafford Brothers at Australian nightclubs and music festivals.
 He taught himself how to DJ and began playing solo shows billed as Timmy Trumpet, incorporating live trumpet into his DJ sets.

-In 2011, Timmy Trumpet was selected as the support act for Stevie Wonder at The Star Casino in Sydney's grand opening.
+In 2011, he was selected as the support act for Stevie Wonder at The Star Casino in Sydney's grand opening.
 Timmy also appeared as himself in a reoccurring role on The Stafford Brothers, a reality TV show originally broadcast on FOX8.

-Timmy Trumpet completed one of his first international tours in 2014 alongside Australian DJ's Will Sparks and Joel Fletcher for their Bounce Bus Tour in North America.
+Smith completed one of his first international tours in 2014 alongside Australian DJ's Will Sparks and Joel Fletcher for their Bounce Bus Tour in North America.

-Between 2012 and 2015, Timmy had a number of singles hit number one on the ARIA Club Chart, the first being a collaboration titled 'Sassafras', with Melbourne DJ Chardy.
-Sassafras was the number two track on the ARIA end of year Charts - Top 50 Club Tracks of 2012.
+Between 2012 and 2014, he had a number of singles hit number one on the ARIA Club Chart, the first being a collaboration titled 'Sassafras', with Melbourne DJ Chardy.
+Sassafras was the number two track on the ARIA end of year Charts – Top 50 Club Tracks of 2012.
 'The Buzz', a collaboration with New World Sound reached number one on Beatport in addition to reaching number one on the ARIA Club Chart.
 The Buzz was also used in the Dirty Grandpa official TV trailer.
-"Freaks", a collaboration with Savage reached number one of ARIA Australian Singles, Dance and Club Charts and has since been accredited six times platinum in Australia.
-Freaks is the highest selling single of all time on Ministry of Sound Australia.

-Timmy Trumpet was voted the number one DJ in Australia at the 2015 inthemix Awards.